 Anytime your hardscaping affects the home’s water drainage patterns, foundation, or large areas of your landscape, you should certainly consider a professional.
 Hardscaping jobs that should be completed by masonry professionals include:

 The beauty of hardscapes is that they are both low maintenance and decorative.
-An investment in hard surfaces for entertainment, play, or work tasks will typically deliver a return on investment of up to 150%.
+Investing in hard surfaces for entertainment, play, or work tasks will typically deliver a return on investment of up to 150%.

 Why Should I Use Leftover Bricks?